Sorry, this course is inactive. Please contact our office to see if it will be reinstated, or if alternative classes are available.

 The workshop is open to all levels of photographers who have a good working knowledge of their cameras.
 Moderate hiking and walking will be required in this fast paced, information packed workshop.
 Limited to 14 participants.

 Workshop fee: $2700.
 Fee includes 8 nights lodging (double occupancy, $700 extra for single supplement), all breakfasts, most lunches and one welcome dinner.
 A non-refundable $500 deposit must accompany your registration to reserve a space.
 Placement is on a first come, first serve basis so we urge early registration.
-Full payment due by June 17th.
 Upon receipt of registration, participants will receive an information packet with travel suggestions and recommended material to bring.
-Workshop begins on Saturday evening, August 17th in time for a welcome dinner and concludes on Sunday morning, August 25th.
+Workshop begins on Saturday evening, August 16th in time for a welcome dinner and concludes on Sunday morning, August 24th.

 Click this link to become a member and get a discounted rate: